 School trips are an important part of a child’s education we make every effort to provide these opportunities to every child in our school.
 Where necessary we will seek support of parents or other appropriate adults to support children with SEND to take a full and active part in school trips, as well as extra curricular activities.
 Arrangements will be made to ensure all children can fully contribute to every aspect of school life.

 Accessibility of our school

 As a relatively newly built school, we are blessed with a readily accessible school.
 Our school has no stairs into the school building and is set on one level throughout, we have large doorways accessible by wheelchairs.
-We have a large changing and toilet facility as well as a disabled access parking bay.
+We have a large changing and toilet facility as well as an accessible parking bay.
 Should any additional equipment or services be required, the SENDCo and Headteacher work together to secure this.
 Our outdoor area is largely accessible to people with a range of special educational needs and disabilities.

 Supporting the overall wellbeing of children with SEND